ishanpranav/csci-201-computer-systems-organization/src/recitation4/README.md

 In this set of exercises you will get some experience using the bitwise operators in C.

-### Exercises

-* Fill in the TODO's starting at part01.c and working your way up to part11.c
-* Submit your solution to NYU Classes as a single zip file.

 #### Tip

 To quickly compile and test your code (to see if the tests pass)